Precautions and Adverse Reactions During Blood Transfusion

 Sometimes a hemolytic reaction is delayed, occurring within the month after a transfusion.
 Usually, such a reaction is mild and may only be noticed when blood tests are done to monitor the person's recovery from the disorder that necessitated the transfusion.
 These reactions occur due to the presence of an uncommon blood group antigen in the donor blood that are not routinely tested for.

 Graft-versus-host disease is an unusual complication that affects primarily people whose immune system is impaired by drugs or disease.
 In this disease, donated white blood cells (the graft) attack the recipient's (host's) tissues.
-The symptoms include fever, rash, low blood pressure, low blood counts, tissue destruction, and shock.
+The symptoms include fever, rash, low blood pressure, fewer blood cells than normal (low blood counts), tissue destruction, and shock.
 These reactions can be fatal.
 However, graft-versus-host disease can be eliminated by giving people with a weakened immune system red blood cells and platelets that have been treated with radiation.

 Massive transfusion is transfusing a volume of blood equal to the person's total blood volume (about 10 units in an average adult) in a period of 24 hours or less.
 Such transfusion is sometimes necessary after a severe injury or during certain surgical procedures.
 The main complications of massive transfusion are poor blood clotting (coagulopathy) and a low body temperature (hypothermia).

 Blood clotting is impaired because the transfused blood does not contain enough of the substances (clotting factors and platelets) that help blood clot.
-Thus, if doctors think people are likely to require a large volume of transfused blood, fresh frozen plasma is also transfused.
+Thus, if doctors think people are likely to require a large volume of transfused blood, fresh frozen plasma and platelets are also transfused.
 Fresh frozen plasma contains clotting factors.
-Sometimes people are also given platelet transfusions.

 Sometimes, massive transfusion can cause hypocalcemia (low calcium level in the blood) and/or hypokalemia (low potassium level in the blood).
 Very low calcium levels can cause symptoms such as muscle spasms (tetany) and abnormal heart rhythms.
 Very low potassium levels can cause muscle weakness and abnormal heart rhythms.